SCARS Institute Scam Survivor's Community portal banner

 Attachment is the predominant factor in long-term relationships.
 While lust and attraction are pretty much exclusive to romantic entanglements, attachment mediates friendships, parent-infant bonding, social cordiality, and many other intimacies as well.
 The two primary hormones here appear to be oxytocin and vasopressin.

-Oxytocin is often nicknamed “cuddle hormone” for this reason.
+Oxytocin is often nicknamed the “cuddle hormone” for this reason.
 Like dopamine, oxytocin is produced by the hypothalamus and released in large quantities during sex, breastfeeding, and childbirth.
 This may seem like a very strange assortment of activities – not all of which are necessarily enjoyable – but the common factor here is that all of these events are precursors to bonding.
 It also makes it pretty clear why having separate areas for attachment, lust, and attraction is important: we are attached to our immediate family, but those other emotions have no business there (and let’s just say people who have muddled this up don’t have the best track record).

 The Down Side

 Hormones are released, making us feel good, rewarded, and close to our romantic partners.
 But love is often accompanied by jealousy, erratic behavior, and irrationality, along with a host of other less-than-positive emotions and moods.
 It seems that our friendly cohort of hormones is also responsible for the downsides of love.
-And the manipulative technique also triggers negative effects on purpose as additional control mechanisms.
+The manipulative technique also triggers negative effects on purpose as additional control mechanisms.

 Dopamine, for instance, is the hormone responsible for the vast majority of the brain’s reward pathway – and that means controlling both the good and the bad.
 We experience surges of dopamine for our virtues and our vices.
 In fact, the dopamine pathway is particularly well studied when it comes to addiction.
 The same regions that light up when we’re feeling attraction light up when drug addicts take cocaine and when we binge eat sweets.
 For example, cocaine maintains dopamine signaling for much longer than usual, leading to a temporary “high.”
 In a way, attraction is much like an addiction to another human being.
 Similarly, the same brain regions light up when we become addicted to material goods as when we become emotionally dependent on our partners (Figure 2).
 And addicts going into withdrawal are not unlike love-struck people craving the company of someone they cannot see.

 The story is somewhat similar for oxytocin: too much of a good thing can be bad.
-Recent studies on party drugs such as MDMA and GHB shows that oxytocin may be the hormone behind the feel-good, sociable effects these chemicals produce.
-Some researchers believe this also to be true during romance scams.
+Recent studies on party drugs such as MDMA and GHB show that oxytocin may be the hormone behind the feel-good, sociable effects these chemicals produce.
+Some researchers believe this is also true during romance scams.
 These positive feelings are taken to an extreme in this case, causing the user to dissociate from his or her environment and act wildly and recklessly.
 Furthermore, oxytocin’s role as a “bonding” hormone appears to help reinforce the positive feelings we already feel towards the people we love.
-That is, as we become more attached to our families, friends, and significant others – including fake relationship scammers, oxytocin is working in the background, reminding us why we like these people and increasing our affection for them.
+That is, as we become more attached to our families, friends, and significant others – including fake relationship scammers – oxytocin is working in the background, reminding us why we like these people and increasing our affection for them.
 While this may be a good thing for monogamy, such associations are not always positive.
 For example, oxytocin has also been suggested to play a role in ethnocentrism, increasing our love for people in our already-established cultural groups and making those unlike us seem more foreign.
 Thus, like dopamine, oxytocin can be a bit of a double-edged sword.

 Dealing With It

-This “Scammer Addiction” can be every bit as difficult to deal with as other forms of addiction, depending on the individual.
+This “Scam Addiction” can be every bit as difficult to deal with as other forms of addiction, depending on the individual.
 You bought into the scammer’s set of lies, and as it progresses, your own denial or willingness to believe against all the facts in front of you is what defeats you.
 According to: A. Tom Horvath, Ph.D., ABPP, Kaushik Misra, Ph.D., Amy K. Epner, Ph.D., and Galen Morgan Cooper, Ph.D. , edited by C. E. Zupanick, Psy.D.:

 Recovery from addiction is not an easy task.
 In fact, change of any sort is usually somewhat stressful and uncomfortable.
 Whether or not someone attempts natural recovery or gets help, “something” must change.
 In other words, “something” must cause them to move away from addiction and toward recovery.
 That “something” is the motivation to change.